 - Online: courses are held online during the semester

-We invite you to attend an on-campus Information Session to learn about the M.A. in Counseling programs:
+We invite you to attend an on-campus Information Session for Prospective Students to learn about the M.A. in Counseling programs:

 - Clinical Mental Health, Family, School, and Rehabilitation programs will be discussed.